-Chemical Free Lawn Care for Busy People: Lawn To Do List
+Organic Lawn Care for Busy People: Lawn To Do List Spring

-Lawn chemicals, synthetic fertilizer and blowing are causing environmental problems, impacting our health, and interfering with soil health and carbon sequestration.
+Lawn chemicals, synthetic fertilizer and blowing are causing environmental problems, impacting our health, and interfering with soil health and carbon sequestration, and most importantly they are often the cause of lawn problems.

-Doing nothing at all is less harmful, but not ideal for your soil and for your lawn.
+You have the option of doing nothing at all, which is less harmful, but not ideal for your soil and for your lawn.
 Resourceful weeds are likely to take over.

 Expectations: